IlliniSolarCar/ElecOnboarding25/Hardware/jkim_Horns_v1.0./jkim_Horns_v0.0_specs.md

 There are no ICs for this board

 ## Buttons/Switches
-A button can be added to debug the board
+A button can be added to debug the board, but this board does not have one.

 ## Power System
 - 24V from the LV bus